Age

 During their third year, children are in constant motion–running, kicking, climbing, and jumping.
 They accomplish several major motor milestones during

-Capable Of Holding Pencil In Writing Position (28-38 Months)
+Capable of Holding a Pencil in Writing Position (28-38 Months)

 During the second year of life, toddlers rapidly develop hand and finger skills.
 Drawing is a major accomplishment during this